-EU lawmakers greenlight migration plan, set clock ticking
+EU lawmakers approve migration plan, set clock ticking

 Should they fail to do so, the project might have to be abandoned or completely overhauled as it’s taken up by the next European Commission — the EU’s executive branch — and the new members of parliament.

-“If we miss this chance to make it right, I don’t think we will have another,” Spanish Socialist lawmaker Juan Fernando Lopez Aguilar, who guided the plan through the assembly, said ahead of the vote.
+“If we miss this chance to make it right, I don’t think we will have another,” Spanish Socialist lawmaker Juan Fernando López Aguilar, who guided the plan through the assembly, said before the vote.
 “The kind of a message would be: ‘Hey, listen, it’s not going to happen.
 Not this time.
 Ever.’”

 Europe’s divisions over migration were exposed in 2015 when well over 1 million people, mostly Syrians fleeing war, sought refuge.
-Reception facilities in the Greek islands and Italy were swamped.
+Reception facilities in the Greek islands and Italy became overcrowded.

 As migrants moved north in the tens of thousands, some countries — Austria, Hungary and Slovenia among them — erected fences and barriers.
 Many people hoped to find sanctuary or better lives in places like Germany and Sweden.